adobe/helix-home/hackathons/12-psp/3-migration/index.md

     - need visual editor for configs non-migrated or manual configurations
     - Some level of manual work is expected (e.g. CDN/DNS switch, any secrets that might get put into Custom config).

-## Migration / rollout plans
-- Customer communication
-    - Language is important!
-Referring to this as a new "version" will prompt customers to think in terms of upgrade considerations and planning (and past headaches).
-Instead, suggest we talk about this just in terms of continuous improvements that are based on proven customer needs and usage.
-"Because of the specifics of our latest feature additions, configuration changes will be required for all on the customer side".
-Full stop.
-    - Need to determine brief "value propositions" (e.g. RSO, admin area, config bus) that can/should be communicated to explain the improvements
-    - Need a pre-golive checklist (likely similar to current go-live checklist) to provide for validation before switch is committed

 ## Customer prioritization
 - Who do we prioritize to make the switch?
 Do we approach all or leave some alone?
 What timeline?